shammyb/project4/README.md

 ```
 ### Comments
 Another solo job i had was the comments function for the posts.
 As the comments were nested inside the post data, there was no need to create an endpoint in the backend to get comments.
 Instead to get the comment data i had to get the data for the posts and find it inside there.
-Due to the way this was set up, everytime a comment was created, edited or deleted the function fetchData would be called in order for the updates to be displayed.
+Due to the way this was set up, every time a comment was created, edited or deleted the function fetchData would be called in order for the updates to be displayed.

 The most challenging attribute for the comments section of this page was the editing function.
 This was handled in two stages/functions.
 The two functions are named handleEditCommentOne and handleEditCommentTwo as can be seen below.
 The first function checks the author of the comment with the user that is currently logged in.
 It then gets the content and puts it in a text box where users can edit what's inside.
 The second function takes whatever the value of the textbox is (eddited comment) and uses an axios request to edit the comment.
 This along with the code for adding and deleting comments has been added below: